tkzic/WebAudio/README.md

 - Live-input: if your browser/computer supports live-input, you'll get a system prompt asking you to accept it, every single time you create a live-input module or load a patch which has one.

-- iOS6: Among other things, gestures for controlling parameters (like range sliders) are not working yet.

 I think that's it for now.
 Please send me your cool patches.